William Moncrief: Career

 Moncrief returned from military service and joined Moncrief Oil, becoming a 50–50 partner with his father.
 Their father–son partnership was very successful, with Moncrief Oil discovering oil and gas in West Texas, Louisiana, Oklahoma and New Mexico.
 Their first major post-War success occurred in Scurry County, where the Moncriefs drilled 28 successful wells, which together produced more than 1.2 billion barrels of oil.
 In 1972, Moncrief acquired one-third of the natural gas field Madden Deep in Wyoming, which proved very profitable.

 On September 1, 1994, the offices of Moncrief Oil were raided by the IRS, who seized more than one million documents.
 Moncrief was accused of owing the United States government between $100 million and $300 million.
 Following a two-year investigation, Moncrief pleaded "no contest" to one count of criminal tax fraud; this charge alleged that he had "improperly deducted" $900,000 in business expenses from his company Montex Drilling on his 1990 personal federal tax return.
 This agreement, although signed and sent to the United States Department of Justice, was never officially filed.
 On January 4, 1996, Moncrief and Montex settled with the IRS by agreeing to pay $23 million "for deficiencies in income, excise and gift taxes for taxable periods from Jan.
 1, 1989, through Aug.
 31, 1994."
 In 1998, Moncrief gave testimony before the Senate Finance Committee regarding the IRS raid on his offices:

 In my imagination, federal raids were always confined to Mafia bosses and drug lords.
 If you had told me that 64 IRS agents would storm my office, with sidearms holstered and boot heels trampling my civil rights and my business reputation, I wouldn't have believed you.

 In 1995, Forbes estimated Moncrief's personal wealth at US$500 million.
 In 2006, his wealth was estimated at US$1 billion.
 In January 2006, Moncrief sank his first wells in the Barnett Shale natural gas field.
 In September 2009, Moncrief bought a 10% stake in McMoRan Exploration Co.'s Davy Jones oil well off the Louisiana coast.
 Throughout his career, Moncrief strictly adhered to rules originally held by his father, to operate only through sole proprietorships and never go public.

 Philanthropy

 The Moncrief family, based for decades in Fort Worth, were known locally for their "civic pride and charitable generosity."
-Moncrief himself had long been a philanthropic supporter of the University of Texas, where he graduated and later served on the Board of Regents.
+Moncrief himself had long been a philanthropic supporter of The University of Texas at Austin, where he graduated and later served on the Board of Regents.
 He donated more than $27 million to the university.
 In 1997, the W.A.
 "Tex" Moncrief Jr.-V.F.
 "Doc" Neuhaus Athletic Center was named in his honour.
 Moncrief was also noted for his patronage of Texas Christian University.
 He often supported conservative causes, and backed Ross Perot's 1992 Presidential bid.